Responsible disclosure

 • Please provide us with sufficient information to reproduce the problem so we can fix it as quickly as possible.
 Usually the IP address or URL of the affected system and a description of the vulnerability will suffice, but more may be required with more complex vulnerabilities.

-• We will respond in substance to your report within five working days and provide an estimate of how long it will take to resolve the problem.
+• We will respond in substance to your report within ten business days and provide an estimate of how long it will take to resolve the problem.
 Of course, we will continue to provide you with regular updates on our progress in resolving the issue.

 • We will fix the vulnerability as quickly as possible.
 Again, proportionality is important: the time frame for resolving a vulnerability depends on several factors, including the severity and complexity of the vulnerability.